What We Teach

 About the Founder

 Lynne Stanko founded Show Up Girls in September 2015.
 She's been an improviser for eight years, training at Second City and iO in Chicago and UCB and iO West in Los Angeles.
 She's a graduate of The Second City Training Center's Conservatory Program.
+When she's not teaching Show Up Girls classes, she teaches theatre at a high school in downtown Chicago.

 Lynne holds a Bachelor of Arts in Television Writing & Producing from Columbia College Chicago.
 She spent four years in the Los Angeles television industry working with writers, producers, performers, and executives.